Bamboo Fence Roll Budget

-In order to enjoy your Bamboo mat as long as possible, it is important that it is mounted properly.
-Please avoid direct contact with the ground.
-We recommend placing the mats just above the ground so that they do not remain damp for long periods of time.
-After all, this can cause discoloration and mold over time.
-To attach a Bamboo mat to a wooden fence or wall, drill 4mm holes through the bamboo sticks.
-Pre-drilling with a 4mm drill is important here because otherwise the bamboo may crack.
-Do this every + / - 20 cm and screw down the bamboo mat with 4 x 40 mm screws.
-Screw the bamboo mat at the top and bottom for maximum stability.
-For fixing to a wall are often also plugs used.
+To fix a Bamboo Fence Roll Budget against a wooden fence or wall, drill 4 mm holes through the bamboo poles.
+Pre-drilling with a 4-mm drill is important here, as the bamboo may otherwise crack.
+Do this every +/- 20 cm and screw down the bamboo fence roll with 4 x 40 mm screws.
+Screw the Bamboo Fence Roll Budget to the top and bottom for maximum stability.
+For fastening to a wall, dowels are also often used.

-If the Bamboo mat against a mesh panel is secured, then you can best do this with Tie-Wraps or Binding Wires.
-These can be tied around the iron wire of the mat every +/- 20 cm.
-Attach the mat at the top and bottom for maximum stability.
+If the Bamboo Fence Roll Budget is secured against a mesh panel, this is best done with tie-wraps or binding threads.
+These can be fastened around the iron wire of the fence roll every +/- 20 cm.
+Again, fasten the fence roll at the top and bottom for maximum stability.

-The width of the mat can be easily adjusted by cutting the iron wires.
-After cutting the iron wires, they can be bent over again.
-Make sure while cutting that you cut two poles beyond the desired width.
-Then take off the two outer poles and bend the steel wires.
+The width of the fence roll can be easily adjusted by cutting the iron wires.
+After cutting the iron wires, they can be bent again.
+While cutting, make sure you cut two poles further than the desired width.
+Then take off the two outer poles of the Bamboo Fence Roll Budget and bend the steel wires.

-The height can also be adjusted if necessary, just cut from the bottom of the mat and preferably not past the steel wires, this can make the mat less sturdy.
-When sawing, use a sharp saw blade with fine teeth (a Japanese Saw).
-Before sawing, tape the bamboo sticks with strong tape on the saw edge to avoid splintering.
-Saw quietly and preferably by hand.
+You can also adjust the height, if necessary, but only cut from the bottom of the fence roll and preferably not beyond the steel wires, as this can make the fence roll less sturdy.
+When sawing the Bamboo Fence Roll Budget, use a sharp saw blade with fine teeth (a Japanese Saw).
+Before sawing, tape the bamboo poles with strong tape on the saw edge to avoid splintering.
+Saw calmly and preferably by hand.